 What is your opinion on Moderna?

-I think their technology is amazing and I'm glad it's being tested.
-It could be an important platform not just for the coronavirus but for many diseases.
-Their decision to develop a coronavirus vaccine and test it in humans in the midst of a pandemic is an extraordinary thing for any company.
+I think their technology is extraordinary and I'm glad it's being tested.
+It could be an important platform not only for coronavirus but for many diseases.
+Their decision to develop a coronavirus vaccine and try it in humans in the midst of a pandemic is an extraordinary thing for any company.
 They are putting everything into play, I hope it works.

 Do you receive a refund for your contribution?